 While I grasp the real politik of the situation, I have to say this might not be a good idea.
 The motivations are obvious: bolster Pakistan to counterbalance a rising India (who China still has border disputes with) and rein in extremism that might spill over the border (or already has).

 But I really don’t think China has any idea whatsoever what kind of shitstorm it’s getting itself into.

-there their base(s) in: the Federally Administered Tribal Areas (FATA) or the Federally Administered Northern Areas (FANA).
+First, let’s just look at the names of the provinces China wants to set up there their base(s) in: the Federally Administered Tribal Areas (FATA) or the Federally Administered Northern Areas (FANA).
 That’s a mouthful, ain’t it?
 (Although certainly not as much as Xinjiang Uyghur Autonomous Region.)

 FATA and FANA are as federally administered as Xinjiang is autonomous.
 Since the partition, they’ve existed essentially beyond Islamabad’s jurisdiction, governed by tribal leaders, much as had been done during the Raj, when the British gave up on the region after failing to take complete control.
 Basically China will be moving next door to the Graveyard of Empires, into a place that seems equally inhospitable.

 As such, it appears that Pakistani President Zardari may be hoping China will help bring these restive regions into the fold (while also giving the middle finger to India).